jamieabw/drawn_number_classification/README.md

 ## Prerequisites
 To run this application, you need to have the following dependencies installed:
-Python 3.x
+Python 3.x,
-TensorFlow
+TensorFlow,
-NumPy
+NumPy,
-matplotlib
+matplotlib,
-PIL (Python Imaging Library)
+PIL (Python Imaging Library),
-tkinter (for GUI)
+tkinter (for GUI),
 pickle (for model serialization)

 ## Installation